misterfish/stick/README.md

 You can consolidate a number of assignment statements into a single let expression, and also limit the scope of the assignments in a way which is easy to read.
-Code which is more expression-heavy can often be much easier to follow at a glance & refactor, especially considering that each statement is a possible side-effect inducing timebomb.
+Code which is based on expressions rather than blocks of statements can often be much easier to follow at a glance & refactor, especially considering that each statement is a possible side-effect inducing timebomb.

     // --- convert a celsius value to both fahrenheit & kelvin.

     const convertCelsius = (c) => letV (
 	  c / 5 * 9 + 32,           // fahrenheit
 	  c - 273,                  // kelvin
 	  (fah, kel) => [fah, kel],
 	)